arielmission-space/PAOS/docs/source/user/index.rst

     Wavefront aberrations and how they are implemented in `PAOS`
 #. :ref:`Materials description`
     Optical materials and how they are implemented in `PAOS`
+#. :ref:`Monte Carlo simulations`
+    How to perform Monte Carlo simulations using `PAOS`
 #. :ref:`Plotting results`
     How to plot POP results
 #. :ref:`Saving results`